When similarities arise between two subjects' answers in a scientific study, further examination reveals more than either subject can comprehend.

 Key PA Ben Booth

 Empiricism served as my first real attempt at the science fiction genre, adding my own spin to it by grounding the performances and the struggles of the characters in shared emotional trauma that I myself have unpacked over the years.
-Our two subjects, X and Y (the ever talented Niya Wright and CB Mullen respectively) are placed in a small room together, stripped of their identities, and given the task of answering some questions in exchange for money.
+Our two subjects, A and B (the ever talented Niya Wright and CB Mullen respectively) are placed in a small room together, stripped of their identities, and given the task of answering some questions in exchange for money.
 They both have their reasons for being there, but neither of them expected that there would be an ulterior motive of the doctors conducting the experiment.

 I had an amazing time working with Niya Wright and Allie Leonard again, and collaborating with CB Mullen for the first time.
 I also had a lot of fun portraying one of the curious scientists who gets to examine what I wanted to examine as a writer.